tedunderwood/character/metadata/readme.md

 We have adopted a probabilistic solution.
 Using the texts of volumes, as well as existing metadata, we made reasonably good guesses about genre, and assembled a list of works *likely to be* fiction.

-That means the list will contain errors: a certain number of volumes that are actually nonfiction.
+That means the list will contain errors: a certain number of volumes that are actually nonfiction, poetry, drama.

+Here's an assessment of the error rate, based on manual sampling.
+You'll notice that the timeline divides into three parts.
+That's not an accident!
+This dataset was created in three stages, and Underwood used slightly different filtering mechanisms or tolerances in each stage.
+The upshot is that the dataset may contain 5% more biographies and travelogues, etc., in the period 1900-1922 than either before or after.
+If you see a pattern that could be explained by this variation, be wary.

+![Error rate by 20-year periods]

 The list also includes works in translation.
 Volumes are dated by date of publication, which is not guaranteed to be the date of *first* publication.
 We have made an effort to remove duplicates, and books published long after the death of the author.
 But you will still find works like *The Thousand and One Nights* that were not composed in the period 1800-2007.